RCOS-IHP/IHP/README.md

 Use `npm run dev` from the frontend folder to run the frontend for development.

 From the backend folder, use `pipenv run dev` to run the api, and `pipenv run test` to run the Pytest tests.
+If the correct packages are not installed, run `pipenv sync --dev`.